swasdas/Path-Planning-Backend-Service/README.md

-# 🤖 Wall Finishing Robot Control System
+# 🤖 Path Planning Backend Service

 A sophisticated autonomous robot path planning and control system for wall finishing tasks.
 This system uses advanced algorithms (Coverage Planning, A*, Genetic Algorithm) to generate optimal trajectories for robots to cover wall surfaces while avoiding obstacles.